-What changed about James's relationship with Jesus after he believed in Him?
+What changed about James' relationship with Jesus after he believed in Him?
 What's the difference between knowing about Jesus and truly knowing Him?

 When have you heard or spoken a difficult truth that encouraged salvation or spiritual growth?

-We're still prone to do the same thing Jesus' family did.
+We're also still likely to do the same thing Jesus' family did.
 Especially in our comfortable American Christianity, it's easy to discourage people from being too devoted.
-Maybe you've had an ongoing dialogue in your heart and mind about how seriously you should take the whole Jesus thing.
+Maybe you've had an ongoing conversation in your mind about how seriously you should take the whole Jesus thing.
 What if your faith meant a change in attitude, lifestyle, or spending?
-What if it meant sacrifice or hardship?
+What if it meant sacrifice or difficulty?
 What if it meant doing something that made the rest of the world, even the people closest to you, think you'd lost your mind?

-James was literally and biologically related to Jesus, but Jesus said that wasn't enough.
+James was literally related to Jesus, but Jesus said that wasn't enough.
 The right family can't save you.
-People often say things like "I've always been a Christian" or assume they are because they were born into a family that occasionally went to church, celebrated Christmas, and maybe even observed Easter.
-But recall Jesus' words to His own mother and brothers.
+People often say things like "I've always been a Christian," or assume they are because they were born into a family that occasionally went to church, celebrated Christmas, and maybe even observed Easter.
+But remember Jesus' words to his own mother and brothers.